FaiazS/AI-Business-Coach-Zero-Capital-Startup-Blueprint-Generator/README.md

 LLaMA 3.3 70B	        Foundation model used for generation

-In short, Whether you're an aspiring founder, solopreneur, student, or hustler with just an idea, this project will walk you through:
+In short, whether you're an aspiring founder, solopreneur, student, or hustler with just an idea, this project will walk you through:

 ✅ Validating your idea